emergencyindex/emergencyindex.com/_submit/submit-your-performance.md

 [**Submissions for INDEX Volume 9 are now open (click here for the submission form)**](https://emergency-index-submission-2019.glitch.me/)

+The deadline is **January 15, 2020 at 11:59pm EST**; this deadline is strict, and we cannot consider submissions sent after this date. **Please submit only one work**; authors and collectives who submit more than one work will be disqualified.

 Please email <emergency@uglyducklingpresse.org> with any questions.

 See below for example pages from Volume 6, which includes 279 works from 46 countries performed during 2016.